emilyselwood/RaspberryTelescope/README.md

 Connect your camera and turn it on.
 In a web browser connect to http://raspberrypi:8080/ and you should see the live preview from your camera.

-On a pi the live preview can be pretty slow and not exactly live.
+On a pi the live preview can be a bit low frame rate.
 Also on an iPad the browser will not let you set a java script time out for less than a second which causes very low frame rates.

 Make Targets:
 * raspberrytelescope : Builds every thing at the moment.
 * clean : clean
+* dist-clean : Clean out the JQuery-UI folder
+* dependencies : Download the JQuery, JQuery-UI and Theme files.

 At the moment there a few warnings in the mongoose.c file and one in telescopecamera.c about a pointer being cast to an integer if you are building on a 64bit machine.